 4. Set up content restrictions on the iPhone

 You want to be sure your child can only access appropriate content when using their phone.
-Apple makes it easy to change what a child can and can't do on an iPhone.
+Apple and iPhone parental controls make it easy to change what a child can and can't do on an iPhone.
 You must enable restrictions first.
 To do this, go to Settings > Screen Time > Content & Privacy Restrictions and turn the slider to "On."

 Xfinity xFi also makes it easy to manage any device on your home WiFi network.
 Features like "Pause" and "Parental Controls" let you see who is online, so you can manage your child's usage and activity.

-From here, you can require a password to make iTunes & App Store purchases, control what apps can be used, and set up content restrictions.
+From here, you can require an App Store password to make iTunes & App Store purchases on your child's device, control what specific apps can be used, and set up content restrictions.

 The content restrictions options provide specific levels of control.
 You can: